 Every parent anticipates the day their child leaves home, whether that’s to go off to college, get married, or start their own lives.
 But there are many individuals who don't get the chance to grow up and have a life of their own.
 They are restricted by a disability and must receive some sort of lifelong care.

-As parents of a grown son with autism, who will inevitably outlive us and will never be able to live entirely independently, our personal mission and business vision connect in a meaningful way.
-We believe that it is our responsibility to accelerate the development of safe and sustainable housing for adults with autism and other intellectual developmental disabilities.
-As 80% or more of adults with autism are unemployed or underemployed, our plan will also incorporate job opportunities for adults on the autism spectrum as well as for those with other intellectual developmental disabilities.
+As parents of a grown son with autism, and someone who will inevitably outlive us but never be able to live entirely on his own, our personal mission and business vision connects in a meaningful way.
+We believe that it is our responsibility to accelerate the development of safe and sustainable housing options for adults with autism and other intellectual developmental disabilities so that they can become meaningful members of their own communities.

 — Nancy & Jim Richardson

 What will happen when their parents are no longer able to provide the appropriate level of care?
 What happens when their parents are gone?

 Our mission is to tackle the challenges adults with autism or other intellectual developmental disabilities and their families face by providing housing that allows those like Michael to live as independently as possible, hold down useful jobs, be connected in their communities, and have the opportunity to live full and meaningful lives.
 Isn’t that what every parent wishes for?